 - A more recent one from series X: The other two members of Lister's love triangle in "Dear Dave" are named Roy and Hayley.
 This is a nod to the well-loved couple from Coronation Street, where Craig Charles played Lloyd Mullaney.

 - Kryten is named after the title character from The Admirable Crichton, which revolves around a shipwreck and the day being saved by Crichton the butler.

 - Starbug's cockpit strongly resembles that of the Millenium Falcon, albeit more spacious.

 - Rimmer's death scene echoes the "Rosebud" scene from Citizen Kane, complete with the smashed snowglobe.
-Interestingly, Lister fools Rimmer into thinking he's watching Citizen Kane in the same episode, when it's blatantly a cartoon.
+Interestingly, in the same episode, Rimmer takes Lister's statement that he's watching Citizen Kane at face value, when it's blatantly a cartoon.

 - One of the three skeletal female crewmembers on the Nova 5 is named Jane Air.

 - Lister's cat being named Frankenstein is a reference to "Another Saturday Night" by Sam Cooke.